hsujim2/ML-NTUT-classification/README.md

 # ML-NTUT-classification
-This is the homework2 in Machining Learning class @ NTUT<br>
+This is the homework2 in Machining Learning class @ NTUT.<br>
-It's a kaggle compititation for 50 Simpson charactors prediction<br>
+It's a kaggle compititation for 50 Simpson charactors prediction.<br>
-It's a big dataset, colab might can't handle it, so I ran it locally<br>
+It's a big dataset, colab might can't handle it, so I ran it locally.<br>

 ## Environment<br>
 ### hardware<br>